-Established in 2012, the National Advocate Advisory Council is an assembly of leading advocates from across the country recognized for their outstanding commitment to our mission, our community and our vision of reducing lung cancer’s mortality by 50% by 2020.
+Established in 2012, the National Advocate Advisory Council is an assembly of leading advocates from across the country recognized for their outstanding commitment to our mission, our community and our vision of tripling the number of survivors over the next decade.
 The council provides leadership, input and action on key issues that affect the lung cancer community to improve outcomes and save lives.

 I am a native of Madison WI, having moved to the Louisville KY area in 1981 from Chicago, Illinois.

 In November of 2005, I was diagnosed with stage II lung cancer in the upper right lobe.
 Surgery was performed in December 2005 to remove the upper right lobe and various lymph nodes.
 Four rounds of chemo, many x-rays, CT scans and doctor visits later, I have remained cancer free six years later.

 When a Lung Cancer Alliance chapter was being formed in Kentucky/Southern Indiana back in May of 2009, I joined in as a Co-Chair along with Colette McCoy and Dr. Goetz Kloecker.